Andy4495/TI_Platform_Cores_For_Arduino/README.md

 - `compile_arduino_sketch_minimal-TM4C123-104.yml`
   - Compile for TM4C123 with minimal package index file and tivac board package 1.0.4 downloaded from this repo.

-## Energia Application Libraries

-The Energia IDE includes several libraries at the application level of the IDE instead of in the platform cores.
-This means that if you use the Arduino IDE/CLI and install an MSP or Tiva core, you don't end up getting every library that you would when using the Energia IDE.
-Most of the libraries included with the Energia application are either readily available as an Arduino library or are obsolete.
-However, two libraries in particular are specific to the platforms supported by Energia.
-I have created stand-alone repositories for these libraries:

-- [LCD_SharpBoosterPack_SPI][25]
-- [OneMsTaskTimer][26]

 ## References

 - Energia IDE [application][1] and source code [repo][2]